 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

 Abbeycare operate UK clinics providing help for alcohol or drug addiction for those in the Gartloch and Glasgow area.

 We've helped thousands overcome their addiction to alcohol or drugs.

 In our 15 years, we've worked with even the most complex detoxes, needs, and issues.

-Our clinical team are ready to help you start the journey.
+Our clinic team are ready to help you make the progress you need.

-To ask a question, or to arrange admission, ring our team now on 01603 513 091.
+To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.